firedancer-io/firedancer/book/guide/configuring.md

 ::: warning WARNING

-Each tile needs a dedicated CPU core and it will be saturated at 100% utilization The Solana Labs process will run on the remaining cores, and you must leave at least a few cores unpinned so that it is not starved.
+Each tile needs a dedicated CPU core and it will be saturated at 100% utilization.
+The Agave process will run on the cores under the `solana_labs_affinity` and this should not overlap with tile cores.

 :::